Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 10:37
 Created an IUnitOfWork.cs Inerface and updated it's content by adding references to the database.
 This project feels neverending >:^( ....

+19:11
+Created an UnitOfWork.cs Class and updated it's content.
+In addition, I tried to refer both class and interface in the Startup.cs File applying the using directory for both of them.
+I got an error saying that UnitOfWork.cs was not being able to be called.
+After trying to find solutions by trial and error, I saw that the connection between class and interface is not done in the class file.
+After doing it, the error was gone.
+I consider myself a genius at this point (not really Im just stressed out hahaha)...